Indium-labelled WBC scanRadioactive abscess scan; Abscess scan; Indium scan; Indium-labelled white blood cell scan

 - Total parenteral nutrition (through an IV)

 The nuclear medicine scan is painless.
 It may be a little uncomfortable to lie flat and still on the scanning table.
-This is only for a short time.
+This most often takes about an hour.

 Why the Test is Performed